 You’ll have access to a module website, which includes:

-There are online group forums and online module-wide forums.
+There are online cluster group forums and online module-wide forums.
 You’ll also be provided with a printed KE322 Readings book which is also available online.